stevenlsenior/intro_to_R/intro_to_R.Rmd.md

 Scripts & Writing Code
 ========================================================
 You can do a lot just in the terminal.
-It's a good place to do quick exploratory things.
+It's a good place to do quick exploratory stuff.

 But one of the advantages of using a programming language is that you have a record of everything you have done to the data.
 Other people can re-use and check this.

 A **script** is just a list of commands.
 They're usually written in a text file with the file extension '.R`.

 You can run individual lines from a script, chunks of it, or the whole thing.
-Commands in a script are executed sequentially from top to bottom.
+Select the code you want to run and press Ctrl + Enter.
+Commands are executed sequentially from top to bottom.

-Lines that start with a `#` symbol will be ignored.
+Everything on a line after a `#` symbol will be ignored.
 Use these for writing comments to explain what your code is doing.
 This is a very good thing to do: it helps you come back to your code, and it helps other people try to figure out what on earth you've done.

 R ignores white space.
 You can use this to make your code readable.
 Use as much as you like.
 The aim should be to make something that is easy for someone else to read.
 Everyone has their own style but things I tend to try to do: